 If your neighbor's land stands at a higher elevation than yours, you may be experiencing problems with excessive moisture on your property.
 Water from your neighbor's property may be running down the slope (just one of the challenges of landscaping on a hill) and spilling onto your property.
 You need better yard drainage.
 One option in such cases is installing French drains.

-When some people speak of a "French drain," they refer to a trench in which a drain pipe is laid; the trench is then filled in with gravel (picture).
-But the traditional French drain (which is the type that I explain how to install in this tutorial) is basically just a trench filled with gravel (no pipe).
+When some people speak of a "French drain," they refer to a trench in which a drain pipe is laid; the trench is then filled in with gravel.
+But the traditional French drain (which is the type that this article explains how to install) is basically just a trench filled with gravel (no pipe).
 Also note that the term "gravel" is used differently in different regions.
-In this tutorial, by "gravel" I am referring to an aggregate of small stones.
+In this tutorial, "gravel" refers to an aggregate of small stones.

 How to Install a French Drain